Turbopump: Volutes and diffusers

-The exit fluid passages in a pump housing are either shaped into a volute design (most common), a diffuser design, or a combination of both.
-The goal with either is to provide a smooth flow path for fluid to leave the impeller without large pressure variations along its circumference.
-The cross section of a volute smoothly ramps progressively larger along the azimuth of the pump, accepting more and more fluid from the impeller exit along it length.
+The exit fluid passages in a pump housing are usually shaped into a volute design, sometimes with a vaned diffuser between the impeller and the volute.
+The goal with either is to provide a smooth flow path for fluid to leave the impeller without large pressure variations along its circumference, which can cause large radial loads through the bearings.
+The goal of the volute itself is not to recover static pressure; this comes later on via a conical diffuser at its discharge.
+The cross section of a volute smoothly ramps progressively larger along the azimuth of the pump, accepting more and more fluid from the impeller exit along its length.
 It terminates at a discharge that is piped to the rest of the engine.
 The separation between the discharge and the rest of the volute is known as the tongue or cutwater.

+Volutes should be designed around conservation of mass, and conservation of angular momentum so as not to cause non-uniform accelerations in the flow.
+A common design strategy is to keep a constant mean velocity $v_{mean}$ through the volute passage, which leads to a linear ramp in cross section area $A$ along the circumferential angle $\theta$.
+The mean velocity is determined by an inverse relationship from the impeller discharge $v_{tang, out}$ to conserve angular momentum as the radial distance increases.